-- We talk to the child's parent and any current nursery, school or childcare setting to find out about the child's needs.
-Joining Us - We provide a transition booklet. - The child visits school and gets to meet the adults in their new class. - The child can have extra visits if needed. - The child's new class teacher, working in a team with the SENDCo, will organise this.
-It applies to children joining our Foundation Stage, but also children joining older classes (YI to Y6).
+- We talk to the child's parent and any current nursery, school or childcare setting to find out about the child's needs. - We provide a transition pack. - The child visits school and gets to meet the adults in their new class. - The child can have extra visits if needed. - The child's new class teacher, working in a team with the SENDCo, will organise this.
+It applies to children joining our Foundation Stage, but also children joining older classes (Y1 to Y6). - We liase with Pre-school SEND teams, where appropriate to ensure pupils have an effective and smooth transition.